ChumaSuey/bonk_chuma/README.md

 - rabbit (Playtesting and feedback).
 - PyroGXPilot (For pointing out where the textures i needed were, thank you!)
 - RecycledOJ (Playtesting and feedback).

+also a special mention to : Spootnik, Kebby and Fairweather for hosting Bonk jam.

 Music track used:
 From Beneath - Karl Casey